 Bariatric Surgery Success Stories in Denver

-For every individual who has undergone bariatric surgery at the Colorado Bariatric Surgery Institute, there is truly a compelling story with lessons to be learned.
+For every individual who has undergone bariatric surgery at the Colorado Bariatric Surgery Institute, there is truly a compelling story.
 These are stories of people with courage and vision who challenge themselves to improve the health and quality of their life.
-Following are testimonials from some of our CBSI family of patients–read and reflect on what a powerful and favorable impact surgery has had for them.
+Following are testimonials from some of our CBSI patients–read and reflect on what a powerful and favorable impact surgery has had for them.

 The Promise Of Bariatric Surgery

 I truly believe there is discrimination in our society against obese people.
 It’s very unfair.
 Sometimes I think I even have some of it in myself, since I’ll occasionally look at someone who is obese and ask, “Why don’t they do something?”
 While I was relatively successful in my career, I always felt that other people were getting promoted and good things were happening for them.
 It sounds a bit like sour grapes, but I really felt that way.
 Perhaps looking back, it was a factor that motivated me to do something positive.

 I truly bobbed up and down in weight-that was my history.
 I went on Oprah Winfrey’s Optifast diet and I lost over 100 lbs and then gained all the weight back up to 320 lbs.
 I will never forget standing in Dr. Brown’s office and asking him, “Do I have any choice accept to go through with this surgery?”
 The thought of surgery was just so unappealing.

 He said, “You’ve repeatedly demonstrated that you are an up and down dieter.
 You clearly are part of the 95% group of people that lose a lot of weight, then gain it back, and usually gain more than they lost.
 You’re destined to a lifetime of that unless you can demonstrate that you are part of that 5% that can lose it and keep it off.”.
 So, we scheduled surgery.